about 3 years ago - AndyB - Direct link

 As a Community Manager, I’ve spent my career managing the rigors of player sentiment and conversation.
 I understand the toll that this works takes on the mental health and well being of those who spend any amount of time interfacing directly with community.

-over 2 years ago - AndyB - Direct link
+about 3 years ago - AndyB - Direct link

 I often times find that the things that shouldn’t have to be said need to be said more frequently, if only to effectively manage expectations.

-over 2 years ago - AndyB - Direct link
+about 3 years ago - AndyB - Direct link

 This is actually the least useful kind of feedback for almost any development process.
 Jumping straight to the solution without having a thorough understanding of the root cause of friction minimizes the role of designers and can often lead to “fixes” that don’t take in the full width and breadth of a given area of frustration.